FrancesCoronel/personal-website-v3/site/content/adventures/2013-08-03-potc-chest-riddle.md

     - Tortuga
     - transportation
     - video games
-categories:
-    - blog
 ---

 ## Here's a little riddle that is based on a very recognized riddle, except it uses POTC references.

-So basically it's like [Star Trek Monopoly](//www.amazon.com/USAopoly-MN066-201-Monopoly-Star-Continuum/dp/B001SN8G8G "Star Trek Monopoly"), a spoof of the original.
+So basically it's like [Star Trek Monopoly](//www.amazon.com/USAopoly-MN066-201-Monopoly-Star-Continuum/dp/B001SN8G8G 'Star Trek Monopoly'), a spoof of the original.

 Made it up on by own and really love it so hope you do too.